tweetwee1810/Social-Network-API/README.md

 `git clone https://github.com/tweetwee1810/Social-Network-API`

-`npm i`
+Install the required dependencies using `npm i`

-`npm start`
+Start the API by running `npm start`

-This will start the API on port 3001.
+The API will start on port 3001.
 You can test the API by sending HTTP requests to http://localhost:3001.

 ## Usage
-User Endpoints
-GET /users
-Returns a list of all users in the system.

-GET /users/:userId
-Returns information about a specific user.

-POST /users
+The API has the following endpoints:

+/api/users

+* GET: retrieves all users
+* GET /:userId: retrieves a single user by ID
-Creates a new user in the system.
+* POST: creates a new user

-PUT /users/:userId
-Updates information about a specific user.

-DELETE /users/:userId
-Deletes a specific user from the system.

-Connection Endpoints
-GET /connections
-Returns a list of all connections in the system.

-GET /connections/:connectionId
-Returns information about a specific connection.

-POST /connections
-Creates a new connection between two users.

-PUT /connections/:connectionId
-Updates information about a specific connection.

-DELETE /connections/:connectionId
+* PUT /:userId: updates a user by ID
+* DELETE /:userId: deletes a user by ID

+/api/users/:userId/friends/:friendId

+* POST: adds a friend to the user's friend list
-Deletes a specific connection from the system.
+* DELETE: removes a friend from the user's friend list

-Post Endpoints
-GET /posts
-Returns a list of all posts in the system.

-GET /posts/:postId
-Returns information about a specific post.

-POST /posts
+/api/thoughts

+* GET: retrieves all thoughts
+* GET/:thoughtId: retrieves a single thought by id
-Creates a new post in the system.
+* POST: creates a new thought

-PUT /posts/:postId
-Updates information about a specific post.

-DELETE /posts/:postId
-Deletes a specific post from the system.
+* PUT/:thoughtId: updates a thought by id
+* DELETE/:thoughtId: deletes a thought by ID

+/api/thoughts/:thoughtId/reactions

+* POST: adds a reaction to a thought by ID
+* DELETE: removes a reaction from a thought by ID

 # Technology

-Express
-MongoDB
+* MongoDB
-Mongoose
+* Mongoose

 ## License
 N/A